arpitbbhayani/knowledge-base/database-engineering/what-are-embedded-databases/README.md

 ===

-<p>What are Embedded Databases? [ in a gist ]</p>
+What are Embedded Databases? [ in a gist ]

-<p>Traditional databases like MySQL, Postgres, MongoDB run on their server on a specific port.
-Anyone who wants to talk to the database can directly connect and talk.</p>
+Traditional databases like MySQL, Postgres, MongoDB run on their server on a specific port.
+Anyone who wants to talk to the database can directly connect and talk.

-<p>Embedded Databases are different from these traditional databases, and they operate in their own confined space within a process.
-There is no separate process of the database.</p>
+Embedded Databases are different from these traditional databases, and they operate in their own confined space within a process.
+There is no separate process of the database.

-<p>No one can directly connect to this database, unlike how we do it with MySQL and other databases.
-The role and the use of the embedded database are limited to the process it is confined to.</p>
+No one can directly connect to this database, unlike how we do it with MySQL and other databases.
+The role and the use of the embedded database are limited to the process it is confined to.

-<p>✨ Popular embedded databases are</p>
+✨ Popular embedded databases are

-<p>SQLite: an embedded SQL-like database
+SQLite: an embedded SQL-like database
 LevelDB: on disk KV store by Google
-RocksDB: on disk KV store optimized for performance Berkeley DB: KV store with ACID, Replication, and Locking</p>
+RocksDB: on disk KV store optimized for performance Berkeley DB: KV store with ACID, Replication, and Locking

-<p>An embedded database is always designed to solve one niche really well.</p>
+An embedded database is always designed to solve one niche really well.

-<p>✨ Application of Embedded Databases</p>
+✨ Application of Embedded Databases

-<p>Every modern browser uses an embedded database called IndexedDB to store browsing history and other configuration settings locally.
-The browser is confined to a machine, and the IndexedDB is contained in the browser; there is no separate process to connect to.</p>
+Every modern browser uses an embedded database called IndexedDB to store browsing history and other configuration settings locally.
+The browser is confined to a machine, and the IndexedDB is contained in the browser; there is no separate process to connect to.

-<p>Every Android phone has support for SQLite database that we can use to store any information like game scores, stats, information locally on the phone.</p>
+Every Android phone has support for SQLite database that we can use to store any information like game scores, stats, information locally on the phone.

-<p>The core idea: When we need to store and query data that could be confined within a space and does not need to be centralized, we choose to use an Embedded Database.</p>
+The core idea: When we need to store and query data that could be confined within a space and does not need to be centralized, we choose to use an Embedded Database.
 <hr />